Instead of jumping right to the platform that will host your Zoom sessions, decide:

 Learning is the main reason your audience will attend your virtual sessions.
 Break this out for each group of stakeholders.

-2. Make An Event Plan
+2. Do I Have An Event Plan?

 While learning may be the most important thing to your audience, the opportunity to interact will keep them engaged.